Yachim/sfpets/README.md

  - `DEBUG` - 0/1
  - `ALLOWED_HOSTS` - list of IPs/URLs separated by spaces
  - `BIND_ADDRESS` - address to bind the wsgi server on

+The `.env` file in `client` directory should contain following fields:

  - `VITE_API_HOST`- tells the frontend the address the api is on
  - `VITE_WITH_SERVER` - tells the frontend if it's with server or only client with localstorage

  If running without server, you only need to specify `VITE_WITH_SERVER`.

+# Preview the project

+If you have installed docker, you can easily preview the project:

+ 1. [set your environment manually](#env-file) or use the `.env.default` files (rename to `.env`)
+ 2. run `docker compose up` in the root directory

 ## Contributing
 ### Requirements